 A large portion of estates and inheritances today consist of tax-deferred retirement accounts, including IRAs and 401(k)s.
 Because of this, planning for the tax-conscious distribution of retirement benefits is an essential aspect of estate planning.
 Unlike most inherited property, retirement accounts are subject to income tax.
 That is because retirement accounts represent income that has not yet been taxed (except for Roth IRAs).
 Once the person with the retirement account passes away (the decedent), the beneficiaries of the account generally must pay tax on the amounts they withdraw from the retirement fund.
 It is important to consult with an experienced estate attorney in San Jose or Danville to develop a plan for the receipt of retirement benefits.

-Our estate lawyers at Temmerman, Cilley, & Kohlmann, LLP offer advice and representation to beneficiaries inheriting retirement accounts.
-We represent beneficiaries of retirement accounts throughout all of California.
+Our estate lawyers at Temmerman, Cilley, & Kohlmann, LLP, offer advice and representation to beneficiaries inheriting retirement accounts.
+We represent beneficiaries of retirement accounts throughout California.
 Our goal is to ensure that the process of collecting the retirement account death benefits is as easy as possible for the designated beneficiary and does not add to the many responsibilities that accompany the passing of a loved one.
 It is important to avoid unnecessary and costly mistakes to ensure the success of your plan.

-How Can Surviving Spouses Obtain Retirement Accounts
+How Can Surviving Spouses Obtain Retirement Accounts?

 A primary goal for most beneficiaries is to defer income taxes on retirement accounts for as long as possible.
-The taxation of distributions after the death of the decedent depends on whether the retirement account is a tax-deferred account and whether a spouse is a beneficiary; whether there is another “designated beneficiary,” which may be a trust; whether estates, charities, or business entities, which are not considered designated beneficiaries under the law, are named beneficiaries; and whether there are multiple beneficiaries.
+The taxation of distributions after the death of the decedent depends on whether the retirement account is a tax-deferred account and whether a spouse is a beneficiary; whether there is another “designated beneficiary,” which may be a trust; whether estates, charities or business entities, which are not considered designated beneficiaries under the law, are named beneficiaries; and whether there are multiple beneficiaries.

 Our retirement services attorneys examine the situation and advise beneficiaries on the best methods to preserve retirement accounts and defer tax consequences given the circumstances.
 We assist with all aspects of retirement accounts for the benefit of beneficiaries: